Postmenopausal bleeding (PMB) is bleeding from the vagina that happens after a woman has stopped having regular menstrual periods because of

 Vaginal bleeding is a symptom of PMB.
 Your doctor can determine what condition is causing the bleeding and whether it is serious.
 If you have PMB, you should see your doctor.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Tests will be done to find the cause of the bleeding.
 Tests include: Transvaginal ultrasoundSaline infusion sonohysterographyHysteroscopyMRI scan

 Your doctor may need cell and tissue samples.
 This can be done with: Cervical cancer screeningEndometrial biopsy

 Talk with your doctor about the best treatment plan for you.
 The first priority is ruling out cancer.
 Treatment will depend on the findings of your tests and the cause of the bleeding.
 For instance, if your tests show signs of cancer, you will be referred to an oncologist, a doctor who specializes in treating cancer.

-American College of Obstetricians and Gynecologists (ACOG) Committee Opinion on role of transvaginal ultrasonography in evaluation of postmenopausal bleeding.
+American Congress of Obstetricians and Gynecologists (ACOG) Committee Opinion on role of transvaginal ultrasonography in evaluation of postmenopausal bleeding.